 History – Delivering Dairy Programs

-Jaydee Events have fostered a great working relationship with Dairy Australia over an 11 year period.
+Jaydee Events have fostered a great working relationship with Dairy Australia over a 16 year period.

 Dairy Australia’s Cows Create Careers project is nationally co-ordinated by John Hutchison and Deanne Kennedy, who were part of a small team who developed the program and curriculum in 2004 for South Gippsland.
-The Cows Create Careers – Farm Module has grown from 9 schools in 2004 to 211 schools in 2015 and is a national project.
+The Cows Create Careers – Farm Module has grown from 9 schools in 2004 to 240 in 2020 and is a national project.

 Dairy Australia’s primary school programs, Picasso Cows and Picasso Cows Make-Over, were also created by and are co-ordinated by Jaydee.
 John and Deanne approached Dairy Australia in 2008 with the brief for the Picasso Cows program.
-Since their inception Picasso Cows and Picasso Cows Make-Over have been delivered to over 650 primary schools across Australia.
+Between the years 2008-2016 the Picasso Cows and Picasso Cows Make-Over were delivered to over 650 primary schools across Australia.
 The reach is very significant and in 2014 there were 20,882 students involved across all of Dairy Australia’s primary and secondary school projects across Australia.
+Dairy Australia converted to an online version of the program in 2019.

 The over-arching pillars are: